cantsin/persona5-prolog/README.md

 ## Example

-I wrote this to answer fusion questions during the game.
+These terms enable one to answer fusion challenges during the game.
 For example, the Twin Wardens may ask for a Ame-no-Uzume persona with the "dodge psychic" skill.

 So who has this skill?